ansible/ansible/docs/docsite/rst/windows_dsc.rst

 Finding Custom DSC Resource
 ---------------------------
-The main source to find custom resources would be PSGallery_, this site can then link to further documentation or details on how to install it manually.
+The main source to find custom resources would be `PSGallery <https://www.powershellgallery.com/>`_, this site can then link to further documentation or details on how to install it manually.

 The ``Find-DscResource`` cmdlet can also be used to find custom resources.
 An example of this cmdlet is: